istio/istio.io/content/en/blog/2020/proxy-cert/index.md

 ---
-title: Provision a certificate and key to your application through files [Experimental]
+title: Provision a certificate and key for an application without sidecars [Experimental]
-description: Provision a certificate and key to your application through files.
+description: A mechanism to acquire and share an application certificate and key through mounted files.
-publishdate: 2020-02-20
+publishdate: 2020-03-25
 attribution: Lei Tang (Google)
 keywords: [certificate,sidecar]
 target_release: 1.5